Architrixs/Wattpad2Epub/README.md

    Yes, it can take 1 Commandline Argument as the copied url of the Chapter.
 3. You got html and epub saved in the same location.

+### I found my script easy to use, but feel free to tell me my mistakes.
+I'm new to this.